Ria424/developers-animatesdk-docs/Timeline_object/Timeline47.md

 #### Usage

-timeline.setSelectedLayers(index [, bReplaceCurrentSelection])
+Timeline.setSelectedLayers(index [, bReplaceCurrentSelection])

 #### Parameters

-**index** A zero-based index for the layer to select.
+**index** `integer`; A zero-based index for the layer to select.

-**bReplaceCurrentSelection** A Boolean value that, if it is set to true, causes the method to replace the current selection; false causes the method to extend the current selection.
+**bReplaceCurrentSelection** `boolean?true`; A boolean value that, if it is set to true, causes the method to replace the current selection; false causes the method to extend the current selection.
 The default value is true.
 This parameter is optional.

 #### Returns